-It looks like this is going to be the year of local travel.
-Just before COVID had us sheltering in place for months, I had a spring staycation weekend in Victoria.
+It looks like this is going to be the year of local travel and it started with a spring staycation weekend in Victoria.
 I have always loved Victoria, but this trip really was so special and full of spring blossoms.
 We had some great food, and some really cool adventures!
 Read on for my Victoria travel guide!

 As sometimes happens in the spring, the weather doesn’t always cooperate.
 When things couldn’t work out the way we wanted them to, there were luckily tons of options that we opted for to still have an amazing adventure.
 Now that we are able to start local travel again, you will want to check out Victoria ASAP.
 I think a fun weekend in Victoria is just what you need!

 About Victoria, BC

 Victoria, British Columbia sits on the southern end of Vancouver Island.
 It is one of the BEST cities in all of Canada for outdoor activities and adventures (so, it is right up my ally!)
 It has a ton of old school, Victorian architecture throughout the city – including the incredible Craigdarroch Castle mansion and the Hatley Castle.
 Victoria is typically known around here as the “Garden City” since it typically has AMAZING weather with flowers blooming all year long.
 It also has the oldest Chinatown in all of Canada which means that it is filled with rich, awesome culture and history.
 Not to mention some of the best hole-in-the-wall shops and restaurants.
 Andddd lucky for me, Victoria has been deemed as the Brunch Capital of Canada – they don’t mess around when it comes to brunch!

 A weekend in Victoria is the perfect idea for a local staycation.
 If you live on Vancouver Island it is a quick drive away and for those on the mainland it’s only a ferry ride away.